revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 the leaves have been sampled at the same time, for example, at the present, a time-tree is ultrametric.

-__Substitution-like tree__: Phylogeny with branch lengths measured in units of substitutions.
-Usually, substitution-like trees are obtained from a phylogenetic analyses of alignments.
+__Branch length tree__: Phylogeny with branch lengths measured in expected numbers of substitutions.
+Usually, branch length trees are obtained from a phylogenetic analysis of an alignment.

-__Calibration__: Absolute node calibration; an interval of time that specifies the possible age of a node of a time-like tree.
+__Calibration__: Absolute node calibration; an estimate of the age of a node of a timetree.
+This is usually associated with a prior describing the uncertainty associated to this node age.

-__Constraint__: Relative node order constraint; a specification restricting the order in time of two nodes of a tree.
+__Constraint__: Relative node order constraint, which specifies the relative order in time of two nodes of a tree (e.g. node A is older than node B).

 Getting Started
 ------------------